truenas/documentation/content/SCALE/SCALEUIReference/SystemSettings/UpdateScreensSCALE.md

 The **Update File Temporary Storage Location** dropdown list includes two option, **Memory Device** or a mount location on your system.
 Select the temporary location option on the to designate where the system stores the upgrade file.
-Select **Memory Device** or to keep a copy in the server, select one of the mount locations on the dropdown list.
+Select **Memory Device** or select one of the mount locations on the dropdown list to keep a copy in the server.

 Click **Apply Update** to start the installation.